Jayer117-ball/HighandDry/README.md

 ### 🧃 BSA Decompressor

+- FYI: Whenever you to a clean install of New Vegas, you will have to do this step again
 - Go to your installation folder
 - Run `FNV BSA Decompressor.exe`
 → Reduces load times and stutters